Welcome back to my personal blog!

 - Time and distractions

-With few examples and theories, this is where I explained how distractions are the main enemies that will push you away from using your time efficiently.
+With a few examples and theories, this is where I explained how distractions are the main enemies that will push you away from using your time efficiently.
 I mentioned a couple of research and study that should support my explanation as well.
 Anyways, it’s six paragraphs long, I don’t think I can summarize every point of the idea here;

 - 30x rule